How to extract $UsnJrnl:$J from a disk image (or a live system)

 A practical guide to pulling the NTFS USN Journal out of a forensic image, a mounted volume, or a live Windows host — with FTK Imager, X-Ways, The Sleuth Kit, fsutil, and PowerShell.

-The hardest part of working with the USN Journal is often not parsing it — it's getting your hands on the file in the first place. $UsnJrnl:$J is an alternate data stream, not a regular file, so it doesn't show up in Explorer and won't survive a naive copy.
-This post walks through the realistic ways to extract it from each of the three places you'll meet it: a forensic disk image, a mounted volume, and a live machine.
+The hardest part of working with the USN journal is usually not parsing it.
+It is laying hands on the file in the first place. $UsnJrnl:$J is an alternate data stream, not a regular file, so it does not show up in Explorer, it does not survive a naive copy, and robocopy will silently lie to you about having pulled it.
+This is the field guide for actually getting the bytes off disk, broken down by the three places you typically meet them: a forensic image, a mounted volume, and a live machine.

 \$Extend\$UsnJrnl:$J

-$Extend is a hidden NTFS metadata directory and $J is one of two alternate streams on the $UsnJrnl metadata file (the other is $Max, which only holds size metadata).
-Microsoft documents this layout in the NTFS internals reference and the USN_RECORD_V2 structure.
+$Extend is a hidden NTFS metadata directory and $J is one of two alternate streams on the $UsnJrnl metadata file.
+The other stream is $Max, which only holds the journal's configured maximum size and allocation delta — no records.
+If you mistakenly carve $Max you get a few bytes of useless config.
+Always pick $J.

 From a forensic disk image (E01, dd, AFF4)